An inside/outside Ramsey theorem and recursion theory: Abstract

 \section{Abstract}

 Inspired by Ramsey's theorem for pairs, Rival and Sands proved what we refer to as an \emph{inside/outside Ramsey theorem}: every infinite graph $G$ contains an infinite subset $H$ such that every vertex of $G$ is adjacent to precisely none, one, or infinitely many vertices of $H$.
 We analyze the Rival--Sands theorem from the perspective of reverse mathematics and the Weihrauch degrees.
 In reverse mathematics, we find that the Rival--Sands theorem is equivalent to arithmetical comprehension and hence is stronger than Ramsey's theorem for pairs.
 We also identify a weak form of the Rival--Sands theorem that is equivalent to Ramsey's theorem for pairs.
 We turn to the Weihrauch degrees to give a finer analysis of the Rival--Sands theorem's computational strength.
 We find that the Rival--Sands theorem is Weihrauch equivalent to the double jump of weak K\"{o}nig's lemma.
 We believe that the Rival--Sands theorem is the first natural theorem shown to exhibit exactly this strength.
 Furthermore, by combining our result with a result of Brattka and Rakotoniaina, we obtain that solving one instance of the Rival--Sands theorem exactly corresponds to simultaneously solving countably many instances of Ramsey's theorem for pairs.
 Finally, we show that the uniform computational strength of the weak Rival--Sands theorem is weaker than that of Ramsey's theorem for pairs by showing that a number of well-known consequences of Ramsey's theorem for pairs do not Weihrauch reduce to the weak Rival--Sands theorem.
+We also address an apparent gap in the literature concerning the relationship between Weihrauch degrees corresponding to the ascending/descending sequence principle and the infinite pigeonhole principle.